hydroframe/ospool_parflow/README.md

     bash run_demo.sh

 ## Run Parflow on OSPool Execution Server
-You can run parflow using the apptainer container on on OSPool execution server using Condor.
+You can run parflow on an OSPool execution server using Condor.

     condor_submit demo.submit